Bristol Royal Hospital for Children: Art

 In 1997, arts consultant, Lesley Greene, was commissioned to develop an arts strategy for the new hospital.
 This project was committed to integrated designs, a commitment to consultation and the family.
 Her active research programme led to the appointment of lead artist, Ray Smith, Eva Elsner, and Annie Lovejoy who contributed to the planning of the commissions programme.

 Artworks were commissioned from more than twenty artists, many of which were site specific.
 These commissions were funded by the hospital's own fundraising arm, The Wallace and Gromit Grand Appeal.

 Archives

 Records of the Bristol Royal Hospital for Children are held at Bristol Archives (Ref.
 37424) (online catalogue) and School of Nursing records (Ref.
 38973) (online catalogue).

+Lift

+To commemorate Peter Sallis, who was the voice of Wallace in Wallace & Gromit, his live performance was set inside the lifts of the hospital.